 - 2 bay leaves

 Place a large stock pot over medium heat.
 Add olive oil and butter.
 Once the butter melts and begins to sizzle, add the onions, carrots, celery, and mushrooms.
 Stir so keep the vegetables from sticking to the bottom of the pan.
 Once the onions are translucent, add the garlic, bay leaves, salt, and pepper.

 Next, stir the flour into the vegetables until they are thoroughly coated.
 Immediately add the chicken stock and stir to combine everything.
 Reduce the heat to a simmer and cover the pot with a lid.
 Simmer for 30 – 45 minutes, stirring periodically.

 NOTE: the flour will give a slight thickness (or body) to the soup.

 Taste for seasoning.
 If needed, add a little more salt.

-Lastly, remove soup from heat and sprinkle the parsley over the top of the soup.
-Serve immediately and enjoy those big chunks of chicken (no hunting for itty bitty pieces in this soup).
+Lastly, remove soup from heat, pick out the bay leaves, and sprinkle the parsley over the top of the soup.
+Serve immediately and enjoy those big chunks of chicken (no hunting for itty bitty pieces in this creation).

 So soup lovers, you have it in you to step away from the can.
 Tasty, homemade chicken soup is within your culinary abilities.
 Are you ready to make homemade chicken soup for you and your family?